ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/05-selection-sort.md

 The $i$'th pass of Selection sort "selects" the $i$'th smallest element in the array, placing it at position $i$ in the array.
 <!-- OPENDSA: START -->
 In other words, Selection sort first finds the smallest element in an unsorted list, then the next smallest, and so on.
-Its unique feature is that there are few swaps,
 <!-- OPENDSA: END -->
-much fewer than Bubble sort.
 To find the next-smallest element we have to search through the entire unsorted portion of the array, but only one swap is required to put the element into place.
 The algorithm above can be implemented as follows in pseudocode: